f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

 - LAGs are not supported with BIG-IP Next
 - For HA configurations the Control Plane VLAN must run on a dedicated physical interface, and it must be the lowest numbered "up" interface.

-Both of these restrictions will be addressed in future releases.
+Both restrictions will be addressed in future releases.

 In order to understand how to configure the networking when onboarding a BIG-IP Next tenant it is important to understand the mapping of physical interface numbering on the r2000/r4000 platforms and how they map to internal BIG-IP Next L1 Networking interfaces.
 In the diagram below, you can see that F5OS physical interface numbering follows the format of:

 - 1.0, 2.0, 3.0, 4.0, 5.0, 6.0, 7.0, 8.0

-Inside the BIG-IP Next instance/tenant these physical interfaces have to be mapped to L1 Network interfaces manually.
+Inside the BIG-IP Next instance/tenant these physical interfaces must be mapped to L1 Network interfaces manually.
 You only need to create L1 Networks for ports that you are actually using, unused ports do not need L1 networks created.
 In the diagram below, you can see that Next L1 Networking interface numbering follows the format of:

 - 1.1, 1.2, 1.3, 1.4, 1.5, 1.6, 1.7, 1.8